Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 Kotlin serialization can't automatically determine the concrete type of a generic type parameter at runtime.
 As a result, it can't pick a serializer for that parameter without explicit configuration.

-To provide this configuration, register the subtype in a `SerializersModule` with an explicit serializer.
+To provide this configuration for a generic polymorphic subtype,, register the subtype in a `SerializersModule` with an explicit serializer.
 `PolymorphicSerializer(Any::class)` has the broadest scope, but you can use a more specific serializer when you know which concrete types the generic value can have.

+> This configuration isn't needed when the generic type is serialized without polymorphism, or when the type parameter is part of the base type and the generated serializer can receive it directly.
+>
+{style="note"}

 Here's an example: